Vano Merabishvili

-Ivane "Vano" Merabishvili (ივანე "ვანო" მერაბიშვილი; born 15 April 1968) is a Georgian politician and 9th Prime Minister of Georgia from 4 July to 25 October 2012.
+Ivane "Vano" Merabishvili (ივანე "ვანო" მერაბიშვილი; born 15 April 1968) is a Georgian politician who served as the 9th Prime Minister of Georgia from 4 July to 25 October 2012.
 A former NGO activist, he became directly involved in Georgia's politics in 1999 and emerged as one of the government's most influential members after the 2003 Rose Revolution, especially as Georgia's Minister of Internal Affairs (18 December 2004 – 4 July 2012).

 Education and NGO career

 Merabishvili was born in the largely Georgian Roman Catholic village of Ude in what is now Samtskhe-Javakheti region in south Georgia, then a Soviet republic.
 He graduated from the Georgian Technical University in 1992 with a degree from the Faculty of Mining.
 After his schooling he held several positions at the Technical University and at the Institute of Agriculture of Georgia before becoming a president of the Association for Protection of Landowners' Rights in 1995 and a co-founder of the Liberty Institute in 1996.